 2. Condition settings

 Each of the triggers has its own set of filters.
-For example, for Abandoned Cart sequence you may choose to send the message when either one or both of the conditions are true:
+For example, for Abandoned Cart Recovery sequence, supposed that you would like to send emails to people who have the cart value from $100, and that customer's total spent is from $50.
+You may choose to send the message when either only one, or both of the conditions are true:

 There's no limit on how many conditions you can add to filter your customers.